 Your attorney wants to exhaust all avenues in their strategy of defending you to the best of his or her ability.
 To do this, they want to see all of the documents involved in your case.
 For one, they do not want to be blindsided by any evidence they were unaware of.
 Another reason is so they can meticulously scrutinize each document to ensure there are no mistakes.

-One improper charging document would include an alcohol influence report documenting inaccurate or fabricated breath test results.
-If your breath test results were 0.07%, but the report indicates the results were 0.08%, the BAC results could be suppressed from your case.
+One improper charging document would include an alcohol influence report documented inaccurately or fabricated breath test results.
+If your breath test results were 0.07%, but the report indicates the results were 0.08%, then the BAC results could be suppressed from your case.

 There are numerous mistakes that can lead to an improper charging document being suppressed.
 Your attorney can find these mistakes.
 This is just one reason you should always allow an experienced attorney to review your case and defend you in court.
 They have the knowledge to look for these little minute details that can have tremendous implications on the results of your case.